 The Unified Modeling Language (UML), now a world standard for almost 11 years, comes in handy in requirement elicitation and documentation of software development projects.
-This diagram-based "language"
+This diagram-based "language" has become a vital complement to natural language in well thought-through specs.
+Why is that?
+Which parts of it work well in requirements?
+Why aren't use cases always enough?
+And why do the advocates of model-driven architecture (MDA) and executable UML stress its formal syntax with quite some fervor?

 Let's explore the answers to those questions now.